usdot-jpo-ode/jpo-sdw-depositor/README.md

 | sdw.emailFrom             | SDW_EMAIL_FROM    | Support email to send from                                                            | error@email.com

 # Confluent Cloud Integration
-Rather than using a local kafka instance, the ACM can utilize an instance of kafka hosted by Confluent Cloud via SASL.
+Rather than using a local kafka instance, this project can utilize an instance of kafka hosted by Confluent Cloud via SASL.

 ## Environment variables
 ### Purpose & Usage